How to Install and Configure Samba Server in Linux

 Before you can upload a driver to a Samba print server:

-• Some drivers require to start a setup application that installs the driver locally on a Windows host.
+- Some drivers require to start a setup application that installs the driver locally on a Windows host.
 In certain situations, the installer extracts the individual files into the operating system's temporary folder during the setup runs.
-To use the driver files for uploading:
+To use the driver files for uploading: - Start the installer.

 Ask your printer manufacturer for drivers that support uploading to a print server.